alexwlchan/alexwlchan.net/src/_drafts/screenshots-go-gangbusters.md

 I could stick a free CDN like Cloudflare in front of the site, which would cost much less.
 I've resisted this in the past because it felt unnecessary, but I might have to revisit that.
-If I'm going to do it, I should do it before another post gets popular -- trying to insert a CDN while the site is under load feels like a recipe for outages.
+If I'm going to do it, I should do it before another post gets popular -- trying to insert a CDN during a spike feels like a recipe for outages.

 ## Forgetting to optimise my images: bad